qyzqyz1/Data-Science-Portfolio/R Projects/R - Data Analysis and Visualization/Storytelling Presentation - Air Flights Data/README.md

 # Storytelling Presentation for American Flights Data (R)

 ## Project Overview
-This repository contains code  and datasets for analyzing the delay situation associated with the American airlines in the year 2008.
-A specific focus was given to the U.S. Airway company, and four different types of charts were created to visualize the delay conditions with respect to months and airport locations.
-Furthermore, a shiny app was also made for the last map plot, which allows users to input their customized delay levels and visualize the flight routes correspond to that level and the output will change instantly as user modify their input values.

-Furthermore, a mini-poster was created in pdf format to present our findings to the general public who would be interested to know some general insights about the delays occured for the U.S. Airway in 2008.
+Analyzed the 2008 American Airlines dataset and self-developed an interesting topic for storytelling and presentation purpose.
+Since flights can be delayed by weather, but it is hard to tell which airports are responsible for those delays if just by simply looking at the flight information.
+That is, were the extreme weather conditions occuring at the destination airports or at the departure airports?
+To answer this, a data analysis has been conduted in R and visualization plots were also made to give the auidence an intuition of where were the bad weathers on a given date.

 ## File Descriptions
-- **data_sets**: contains partial datasets for the American flights and airports information in the year 2008.
-The complete *air.csv* file can be downloaded from: http://rtricks4kids.ok.ubc.ca/wjbraun/DS550/air.csv
+- **data_sets**: contains summary datasets for the American flights and airports information in the year 2008, while the complete *air.csv* file was used in the analysis and can be [downloaded Here](http://rtricks4kids.ok.ubc.ca/wjbraun/DS550/air.csv). **Note**: this is a huge dataset (755MB, 7001975rows x 29cols) and will take a few minutes to download
-- **outputs**: contains four different types of baisc plots created through R
+- **shiny**: contains a shiny app made for displaying two plots:
+    - A map plot showing the weather delay conditions vs. airports on a user defined date
-- **shiny**: contains a shiny app made for the map plot that allows output to change with user inputs. **Note**: in order to use the shiny app, you will need to download the *air.csv* file first, and place that file to your current R working directory.
+    - A barplot showingt the top outstanding weather-delayed airports in a specified month **Note**: in order to use the shiny app, you will need to download the *air.csv* file first, and place that file to your current R working directory.
 - **Final_Poster.pdf**: mini-poster in pdf format that is used to present our findings
 - **Miniposter.r**: R scripts in R format
 - **Miniposter.ipynb**: R scripts in ipynb format